 As a world traveler, it’s never been uncommon to see people on planes and in airports wearing face masks, I was just never among them.
 Now, I don’t foresee a trip anytime in the future where I won’t be masked up on an airplane.
+People are gross.

-Our “current situation” or not, I can think of at least a handful of occasions when wearing a mask while traveling would have saved me a ton of stress.
+Our “recent situation” or not, I can think of at least a handful of occasions when wearing a mask while traveling would have saved me a ton of stress.
 I get sick while traveling a great deal so wearing a face mask on planes, on buses, on trains, and just about everywhere else I’m in contact with other humans is officially my new normal.

-Many European countries (and others) now require you to wear KN95 masks or the equivalent in many places including on public transportation.
+Many European countries (and others) still require you to wear KN95 masks or the equivalent in many places including on public transportation.
 Be sure to pack as many of these as you think you’ll need.
 I prefer the ones in pretty colors, naturally.

 PSA: The mask goes over your nose.